Viestards-Staskevics/Portfolio/README.md

 # Portfolio

 This portfolio webpage was one of my earlier projects.
 Since then, I’ve improved significantly in file management and code readability.

+**Image notice:**
 All images are for demonstration purposes only.
 I only claim ownership of images featuring myself.

-# Credit
+# Credits

-macrovector from Freepik (the brain image)
+- **Brain illustration:** macrovector from Freepik

-(also if you happen to know the people who made the amazing characters for the game I would be very greatful If you could reach out to me.
-I want to credit them but I couldn't find them for multiple days and unlitmatly gave up...
-It felt as if they were just erased from the web)

-Fontawesome for the fonts

-Canva for the intro animation
+- **Fonts and icons:** Font Awesome
+- **Intro animation:** Canva

+> Note: I tried to credit the creators of the game characters used, but I could not locate them after extensive searching.
+If you know them, please contact me!